modery/PowerDocu/README.md

 This is where **PowerDocu** can help!

-PowerDocu contains two console applications called **FlowDocumenter** and **AppDocumenter**, as well as a **Windows GUI executable** to easily perform documentations.
-FlowDocumenter allows the automatic generation of technical documentation based on a provided exported Flow package or an exported Solution package, and AppDocumenter does the same for exported Power Apps canvas app.
-The GUI application handles both types and is the most convenient option to use generally.
+PowerDocu contains a **Windows GUI executable** to easily perform technical documentations.
+It allows the automatic generation of technical documentation based on a provided exported Flow package, an exported Power Apps canvas app, or an exported Solution package.
+The documentation can be generated as a Word document or in Markdown format (for example to host it in GitHub or Azure DevOps).

 ![PowerDocu.GUI](Images/PowerDocu.GUI.png)